-As the BSA gets ready to celebrate the 2021 BSA Design Award winners at the upcoming BSA Awards Gala, we are featuring profiles on individuals who served on the 2021 Design Award juries.
+As the BSA gets ready to celebrate the 2021 BSA Design Award winners, we are featuring profiles on individuals who served on the 2021 Design Award juries.
 The awards recognize remarkable achievements in architecture that serve as inspiration for practitioners, and elevate the potential for the positive impact that architecture has on our quality of life.

 Growing up in Lebanon in the 80s and 90s, I had a natural affinity for drawing.
 I drew everything around me—my family, the mountains, the trees.
 It was my way of escaping a country that was being torn apart by a civil war.
 My young mother, who had studied interior design in school, kept her drafting table and tools in a corner of our house which became my de-facto studio.
 I was also lucky enough to embark on construction site visits during the summers with my father, who was a tile and stone-setting craftsman.
 Together, drawing and visiting construction sites helped me find my calling to architecture.

 After high school, I was admitted to the Institut National des Beaux-Arts in Beirut to study architecture.
 My studies there were cut short when I immigrated to the USA and settled in Ohio, close to my mother's family.
 From there I finished my undergraduate studies in Kent, Ohio, and soon after attended Harvard's Graduate School of Design, earning a Masters in Architecture in 2009.
 At the GSD I met Alex Anmahian, who was my first core professor, and soon after I started interning for AW-ARCH.
 I have been working with Alex and his partner Nick Winton ever since. l was also mentored by Hashim Sarkis during my time at the GSD; our conversations cemented my love for design and architecture.